awjlogan/emon32-fw/README.md

   - Packed structure for transmission by the RFM module.
 - Data are sent over the configured interface.
   - It is configurable whether data are always echoed on the debug console.

-### Hardware serial connection

-A dedicated UART is used for debug, configuration, and data transmission.
-It has the following UART configuration:

-- 38400 baud
-- 8N1

-It is available on:

-- Raspberry Pi:
-  - GPIO 14 (UART TX _from_ Raspberry Pi)
-  - GPIO 15 (UART RX _to_ the Raspberry Pi)
-- Debug pins:
-  - 2 (UART TX _from_ Raspberry Pi)
-  - 1 (UART RX _to_ the Raspberry Pi)
-- Test harness pads (only when TEST_SENSE is LOW)

 ## Compiling and uploading